 There are family activities beyond the beach, including horseback riding, hiking, zip lines and agriculture-themed visits.
 What child doesn’t love the billies and nannies at Surfing Goat Dairy?
 Or the taste of fresh pineapple in the field on the Pineapple tour?
 Teenagers may get the memory of a lifetime by biking down Haleakala.

-Don’t forget the option of taking the ferry to Lana‘i or Moloka‘i.
-The ride can be an adventure, and something interesting is sure to present itself, a humpback whale in the winter and early spring, manta rays and porpoises near Lana‘i and a shark going to Moloka‘i.
+Don’t forget the option of taking the ferry to Lana‘i or hop on a short flight to Moloka‘i.
+The ferry ride can be an adventure, and something interesting is sure to present itself, a humpback whale in the winter and early spring, manta rays and porpoises near Lana‘i and a shark going to Moloka‘i.

 What kid wouldn’t love Big Wind Kites on Moloka‘i?
 Or the spookiness of Hana Lava Tube?
 The weird rock shapes at Keahikawelo (Garden of the Gods) on Lana‘i?
 A shave ice from Ululani’s?
 A burger from Cheeseburger in Paradise?
 The romantic story of the naupaka half blossom?
 (It’s about separated lovers.)